-It’s a simple 5-step process that helps the social media manager (that’s probably you, by the way) to create a content prescription for your social channels.
+It’s a simple 5-step process that helps the social media manager (or you, if you haven’t yet built a marketing team) to create a content prescription for your social channels.
 Here are the steps.

-- Create or refer to your Dream Client Profile (the description you have of your perfect customer) while donning your detective hat (deerstalker or homburg, either will do).
+- Create or refer to your Dream Client Profile (the description you have of your perfect customer) while donning your detective hat (Sherlocky deerstalker or Poirot’s homburg, either will do).

-- Head to your flip chart or whiteboard and conduct a little brainstorming session – best done with a helpful friend, but you can equally do this alone.
+- Head to a flip chart or whiteboard and conduct a brainstorming session – best done with a helpful friend, but you can equally do this alone.

 - Interrogate yourself on what you know of your Dream Client.
 Besides having a problem that you can solve, what else do you know?
-Which other topics could he or she feel strongly about?
-What is he or she interested in?
-Which subjects does he or she want to know more about.
+Which other topics might they feel strongly about?
+What are they interested in?
+Which subjects do they want to know more about.
 You might have to use some guess work here.
-Your answers do not need to be closely related to the subject of your own business, but if they are ‘adjacent’ this is all to the good.
+Your answers don’t need to be closely related to the subject of your own business, but if they are ‘adjacent’ you’ve got some good material.
 For example, if you were a shoe seller, selling children’s shoes to parents with an above average income, you could be pretty sure that your audience would be interested in subjects that are in the area of and ‘adjacent to’ family life.
 Such topics could be: children’s parties, fun things to do in the area, parenting, family holidays, discipline, fussy eating, children’s sports clubs, etc, etc.

 - Decide on the ideal proportion that each alternative topic will occupy as a component of your entire curated content strategy and record this in a pie chart.
 The more closely related to your subject, the higher the proportion should be.

-If you need more help getting into this mindset, here’s an analogy: imagine yourself as the finest cheese retailer in Leadenhall Market.
+If you need more help getting into this mindset, here’s an analogy: imagine your social page is the finest cheese retailer in Leadenhall Market.

 It’s your job to stock your shop by hand, selecting the finest cheeses known to humanity, from all over the UK (and beyond, Brexit permitting).
 You want to include cheeses in a range of styles, with a range of flavours (that’s your curated content, in case you aren’t following).